 Barbeques are just for summer, right?
 Wrong.
 You can enjoy a BBQ any time of year, as long as it is not raining.

-Not only is it a fantastic office social situation, you can really get a lot of meat, fish, veg and drinks from a local supplier for the tax free amount of £150 or less per head.
+Not only is it a fantastic office social situation, but you can also really get a lot of meat, fish, veg and drinks from a local supplier for the tax-free amount of £150 or less per head.
 You can create the perfect atmosphere with a few Christmas lights and sparklers!
-If you are looking for truly last minute office Christmas party ideas, then a Christmas BBQ should be at the top of your list.
+If you are looking for truly last-minute office Christmas party ideas, then a Christmas BBQ should be at the top of your list.

 Andy Baxter, lifestyle expert and MD of Internet Gardener provides more information on the party option:

-“The concept of a winter BBQ trend has been populised alongside the rise in mental health awareness, and aims to highlight the wellbeing benefits and importance of spending time outside over winter.
+“The concept of a winter BBQ trend has been popularised alongside the rise in mental health awareness and aims to highlight the wellbeing benefits and importance of spending time outside over winter.
 Making sure you spend time outdoors provides vital exposure to UV which is needed to prevent Seasonal Affective Disorder.
-Additionally, spending time around natural surroundings such as green lawns and leafy foliage has been proven to increase low moods often experienced over winter.
+Additionally, spending time around natural surroundings such as green lawns and leafy foliage has been proven to increase the low moods often experienced over winter.

 “The disruptive winter BBQ trend then has become increasingly popular in highlighting the importance of this, and many people are ditching more traditional values in favour for ‘New years eve’ or ‘Boxing day’ outdoor BBQ parties.
-Generally all leftovers from the Christmas dinner are marinated and thrown on the BBQ, giving a whole new meaning to leftover Turkey sandwich.
+Generally, all leftovers from the Christmas dinner are marinated and thrown on the BBQ, giving a whole new meaning to the leftover Turkey sandwiches.

-“This has now become particularly popular with smaller business office and SME parties, as it is much more cost effective than spending a large amount of money hiring a venue and forking out for expensive catering services.
+“This has now become particularly popular with the smaller business offices and SME parties, as it is much more cost-effective than spending a large amount of money hiring a venue and forking out for expensive catering services.
 Those businesses who have left it to the last minute to book something for their Christmas party need not worry, as you simply need a BBQ and a smaller outdoors space which can be organised with relative ease.”